Reading: Psalm 100

 The wicked band together against the righteous

 and my God the rock in whom I take refuge.

 the LORD our God will destroy them (NIV).

 Here is a question that is well worth asking at election time, or really at any time during the life of a nation: Can a corrupt throne be allied with you—a throne that brings on misery by its decrees?

 Whatever your political persuasion, this is a question that has relevance.
-Corruption isn’t a problem that is unique to just one party or candidate.
+Corruption isn’t a problem that is unique to just one party.
 It transcends the political spectrum.
 Corruption and poorly designed laws or decrees can bring misery to millions.
 According to the psalmist, it has happened in the past and as long as we live in a fallen world, it will continue into the future.